selimslab/selimslab.github.io/_NOTES/arts/philosophy/character/do-not-regret-mistakes.md

 ---

-its not all your fault
+Its not all your fault

 In the long run, optimism is the best prevention for regret

 ---

-Do not fear making mistakes,

-you are growing a mistake at a time

----

 We blame ourselves but most things are so random

+Much of what we get, we don’t deserve

 Suspicious of success, gentle on ourselves in failure

-Much of what we get, we don’t deserve

 ---

 "The longer we dwell on our misfortunes, the greater is their power to harm us" Voltaire